JoseCanova/JoseCanova/README.md

 - 💞️ I’m looking to collaborate on ... earn some money... lots of debts..u
 - 📫 How to reach me ... well. lets get all here.

+Holy mother.
+ My brother say "do not say leys pray"..
+Oh yeah?from what i said few moments im prokissing money from how mane beera we can takem.

+Complicated but fun..

 3min of thinking..yhen we got shocked..
 We got it..its the perfect sample..